MEET YOUR ALLERGIST

 Who is an allergist?

-What is the immune system and how it is linked with hypersensitivity?
+What is the immune system, and how is it linked with hypersensitivity?

 The reasons for hypersensitive responses: